 Iris and Dru represent the criminally accused throughout the State of Colorado at the district, county, and municipal court level.
 They practice in both State and Federal Court.
 They are experienced in handling all types of charges.
-They know that what may appear to be a minor offense, a charge, a summons or an arrest causes high anxiety and can change the course of a person’s life, career and family.
-Their practice emphasizes representation in cases involving – Murder, Sexual Assault, Child Abuse, Internet Crimes, “Sexting,” Sexual Exploitation, Unlawful Sexual Conduct, Vehicular Homicide, Wrongs to Minors, Domestic Violence, Assault, Harassment, Menacing, Kidnapping, Fraud, Securities Crimes, Forgery, Theft, Burglary, Robbery, Crimes Against At-Risk Adults, OSHA violations, Drugs, Controlled Substance Crimes, FDA violations, Indecent Exposure, Invasion of Privacy, Pandering, Solicitation, Resisting Arrest, Wire Fraud, Telephone Crime, and Conspiracy.
+They know what others might consider a minor offense can change the course of a person’s life, career and family.
+Their practice emphasizes representation in cases involving – Murder, Sexual Assault, Child Abuse, “Sexting,” Sexual Exploitation, Unlawful Sexual Conduct, Vehicular Homicide, Domestic Violence, Assault, Harassment, Menacing, Kidnapping, Fraud, Forgery, Theft, Burglary, Crimes Against At-Risk Adults, Controlled Substance Crimes, Indecent Exposure, Invasion of Privacy, Solicitation, Resisting Arrest, Telephone Crime, Organized Crime (COCCA) and Marijuana offenses.

 Iris and Dru have assisted students involved in alleged honor code violations in disciplinary proceedings at universities and colleges throughout Colorado including the University of Colorado, the University of Denver, Colorado College, Colorado School of Mines, and Colorado State University.
 They have experience in the area of Title IX as it affects male college students who are wrongly accused of sexual misconduct.